tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### Keys

 Following keys are currently supported.
 If multiple names for one key exist they are space separated.
 Used in configuration files they are case insensitive.
-An equivalent enum exists and will be included using `frts/vanillasdl2input`.
+Equivalent enums exist for keyboard keys and mouse buttons and will be included using `frts/vanillasdl2input`.

+#### Mouse Buttons:

+If no configuration for a mouse button is provided pressing it will result in a selection.
+The mouse buttons `X1` and `X2` are most likely the browser back and forward buttons.

+        Mouse_Left
+        Mouse_Middle
+        Mouse_Right
+        Mouse_X1
+        Mouse_X2

 #### Numbers:
         Number0 0